 HRV Stress Test Stress Score in Older Products

 If you’re wondering whether your body is ready for a hard run or in need of a lighter effort, it might be time to check your stress score.
 When you’re fresh and rested inside and out, you’re better able to absorb the training effect from a tough workout.
 However, the same hard workout can be counterproductive if you’re tired or on the verge of overtraining.
-Your stress score is calculated during a 3-minute test during which your heart rate variability HRV is analyzed.
+Your stress score is calculated during a 3-minute test during which your heart rate variability HRV is analysed.
 The resulting stress score is displayed as a number from 0 to 100, with a lower number indicating a lower stress state.
 This measurement helps you assess what level of activity your body is ready for.
 More accurate results are gathered by taking the test at the same time and under the same conditions every day (recommended prior to the workout, not after.)
 This also helps you get a feel for your own day-to-day and week-to-week variations.

 You are required to stand to take the HRV stress test, because that makes the test more sensitive to low and medium levels of stress.
 When you are lying down, moderate levels of stress may not be revealed, but standing puts a slight load on your cardiovascular system.
 That load causes a meaningful drop in HRV when you have a moderate amount of stress compared to very low stress.